mediatechnologycenter/Absinth/README.md

    - Faithful: The information in the sentence is consistent with the news article, without contradicting or adding external information.
    - Intrinsic Hallucination: The sentence contradicts the information in the article.
    - Extrinsic Hallucination: The sentence contains information not present in the article.

+For more information about the creation of the dataset, please refer to our paper...

 ## Accessing the dataset